About data and metadata reference standards

 Data and metadata reference standards are developed by GC departments in collaboration with the Treasury Board of Canada Secretariat (TBS).
 Departments bring expertise gained from working with regional, national and international data communities on different subjects.

-If TBS determines that the proposed standard is fit for use across the GC, it is presented to the following groups for review (links will only open on the GC network):
+If TBS determines that a proposed standard is fit for use across the GC, it is presented to the following groups for review (links are accessible only on the GC network):

 - Data Architecture and Reference Data Management Working Group